hoenirvili/EDeC/sql/README.md

 - If you have error on date please enter this command in your sqlplus or sqldeveloper and run it ` alter SESSION set NLS_DATE_FORMAT = 'DD-MM-YYYY' `

+### Important

+Current exception threshold -20040
+Please decrement this number by one when you want to add an exception -> -20041 and update the readme.md file.
+If unsure ask Ionut.